Our Tree Types

 I am Fraser, also known as Abies fraseri.
+Although I am more popular on the East Coast, I am trending on the West Coast this holiday season!
+I am the most fragrent and have the strongest branch.
 I am a small evergreen coniferous tree growing to between 30 and 50 feet tall (rarely to 80 ft [25 m]) with a trunk 16 to 20 inches across.
 My crown is conical, with straight branches either horizontal or angled upward from my trunk.
 I am dense when I’m young, but becomes more open as I age.
 My bark is thin and smooth.My leaves are needle-like, arranged spirally on the twigs but twisted at the base to spread in two rows; they are flat and flexible with a rounded or slightly notched tip, dark green to glaucous green above, often with with two silvery white stomatal bands on the underside.

 Can you believe those two?
 They don’t call me GRAND for nothing.
 I have a great fragrance that gives off the best aroma in the business.
 At first glance I’ve been mistaken for a Doug but I have shiny dark green needles that lay flat.
 I won’t hold it against you if you call be Doug once, just don’t let it happen twice.I love being a Christmas tree and can handle warm and cold climates with no fear.
 I’m a much fuller and richer looking tree than the other two.
 In fact some families lose their ornaments in me because I’m so full.Before my big break becoming a Christmas tree I was busy absorbing carbon dioxide and other greenhouse gases and releasing fresh oxygen in return.
 I love it and people seem to like that about me.I really hope to get attached to my Christmas family, so safety is important.
 While a tree has never started a fire, faulty lights, candles and fireplaces can.
 The safest tree is a well-watered tree.
 Besides safety, I’ll last a lot longer.
 I hope I get chipped into biodegradable mulch after Christmas to replenish soil in a park someplace.
 Recycling makes so much sense.
 I bet those lead paint, fake trees aren’t biodegradable.